Robertstar2000/Hypatia/README.md

 -   🗺️ **Guided 10-Step Workflow**: A structured path from idea to publication, with each step contextually building upon the previous ones.
 -   ⚙️ **Fine-Tune AI Parameters**: On a per-step basis, adjust AI settings like a peer reviewer's persona, the level of detail in a methodology, or the novelty of a hypothesis.
 -   ✏️ **Editable Outputs**: All AI-generated text can be edited and saved, giving you full control over the research narrative.
--   🔬 **Multi-Modal Experimentation (Step 6)**: A versatile experimental hub with three distinct, AI-powered modes:
+-   🔬 **Multi-Modal Experimentation (Step 6)**: A versatile experimental hub with five distinct modes for data generation:
+    -   **Upload Your Data**: Directly upload your own dataset in CSV format.
+    -   **External Simulation (Google Colab)**: Use powerful external notebooks for complex experiments and then upload the results.
     -   **AI-Generated Code Simulation**: The AI writes a starting JavaScript simulation based on your plan, which you can run, edit, and debug.
     -   **Dynamic Manual Data Entry**: The AI generates a custom data-entry table based on your data collection plan for easy manual input.
     -   **AI-Powered Data Synthesis**: For conceptual testing, the AI can estimate and generate a complete, plausible dataset.